Unofficial Pluslife FAQ (EN)

 Will throat swabs also work?

-Yes.
-The manufacturer has confirmed that both nasal and throat swabs have been validated.
-The reason the package insert does not mention throat swabs is due to the accelerated certification process at the beginning of the pandemic and is no longer accurate.
+The manufacturer told us that both nasal and throat swabs will work, and mentioned that the reason the package insert does not mention throat swabs is due to the accelerated certification process at the beginning of the pandemic and is no longer accurate.

 Covid tends to show up in throat samples much earlier than in nasal swabs, which is why many Pluslife users perform a throat swab or combined nasal and throat swab to detect infection as early as possible.